vertelab/geany-odoo/README.md

-This repository is a collection of configuration files to help developers of **OpenERP** modules that use the editor **Geany** for their work.
+This repository is a collection of configuration files to help developers of **Odoo** modules that use the editor **Geany** for their work.
 To install the files is possible to follow the instruction:

 ## templates